 Step 4: Decide on a packing strategy

 They say that getting started is the hardest part.
-Sometimes, the number of things you need to do can overwhelm you, make you freeze and result in your not really doing anything.
+Sometimes, the number of things you need to do can overwhelm you, make you freeze, and result in your not really doing anything.
 To prevent that, stick to the lists you made.
 They are here exactly for this reason so that everything goes smoothly.
 Go through your lists and see what the priorities are.

 Step 5: Change your address and transfer your utilities